princeton-nlp/SimPO/README.md

 *Notably, if you are training Llama3 and evaluating the trained models on AlpacaEval 2 and Arena-Hard using the templates provided in this repo, please make sure to use the pre-update Llama3 tokenizer (i.e., the one before the PR).*

-### Adding an extra sft loss
+### Adding an extra SFT loss
-We have observed that, in some cases, adding an additional SFT loss can help improve results.
-These findings have been initially validated in the [CPO_SIMPO](https://github.com/fe1ixxu/CPO_SIMPO/tree/main)  repository.
-We are currently working on integrating this improvement into our main repository.
+The [CPO_SIMPO](https://github.com/fe1ixxu/CPO_SIMPO/tree/main) repository did preliminary experiments and observed that in some cases, adding an additional SFT loss can help improve results.
+In our own experiments, the SFT regularization helps preserve the reasoning ability (e.g., GSM8K) but degrades chat performance.
+If you'd like to apply SFT regularization, you can set `sft_weight` to be a positive value (by default it's 0).

 ## Released Models